-NUMBER DESCRIPTION 10.43Section License Agreement dated as of October 27, 1998 between The Scripps Research Institute and the Registrant.
-10.44Section License Agreement dated as of November 20, 1998 between The Scripps Research Institute and the Registrant.
-10.45SectionSection Purchase Agreement and License Agreement dated as of December 29, 1999 between Neurotech S.A. and the Registrant.
-10.46 License Agreement, dated as of June 1999, between The Scripps Research Institute and the Registrant.
-10.47 License Agreement, dated as of June 1999, between The Scripps Research Institute and the Registrant.
-10.48X Form of Registration Rights Agreement, dated as of July 31, 2000, between StemCells, Inc. and investors.
+Agreement, dated as of July 31, 2000, between StemCells, Inc. and investors.
 10.49X Subscription Agreement, dated as of July 31, 2000, between StemCells, Inc. and Millennium Partners, L.P.
 10.50XXX Common Stock Purchase Agreement, dated as of May 10, 2001, between the Company and Sativum Investments Limited.
 10.51XXX Esrow Agreement, dated as of May 10, 2001, among the Company, Sativum Investments Limited and Epstein, Becker & Green, P.C.
 10.52XX License Agreement, dated as of October 30, 2000, between the Company and Neuro Spheres Ltd. 10.53XX Letter Agreement, dated January 2, 2001, between the Company and Martin McGlynn.
 10.54XX Lease, dated February 1, 2001, between the Board of Trustees of Stanford University and the Company.
 10.55XXX Registration Rights Agreement, dated as of June 21, 2001, by and between the Company and Millennium Partners, L.P.
 10.56XXX Subscription Agreement, dated as of June 21, 2001, by and between the Company and Millennium Partners, L.P.
+10.57SectionSectionSection 2001 Equity Incentive Plan.
 21.1X Subsidiaries of the Registrant.
 23.1 Consent of Ernst & Young LLP, Independent Auditors.
-23.2XXX Consent of Ropes & Gray (included in the form of opinion filed as Exhibit 5.1).
-24.1XXX Power of Attorney pursuant to which amendments to this registration statement may be filed (contained on page II-9 thereto).
+23.2 Consent of Ropes & Gray (included in the form of opinion filed as Exhibit 5.1).
+24.1 Power of Attorney pursuant to which amendments to this registration statement may be filed (contained on page II-9 hereto).
 99.2XX Side Letter, dated March 17, 2001, between the Company and Oleh S. Hnatiuk regarding NeuroSpheres License Agreement, dated October 30, 2000.

-- ++ Previously filed with the Commission as Exhibits to, and incorporated herein by reference to, the Registrant's Registration Statement on Form S-1, File No. 333-85494. - +++ Previously filed with the Commission as Exhibits to, and incorporated herein by reference to, the Registrant's Registration Statement on Form S-3, File No. 333-97272. - ++++ Previously filed with the Commission as Exhibits to, and incorporated herein by reference to, the Registrant's Registration Statement on Form S-1, File No. 333-91228.
+++ Previously filed with the Commission as Exhibits to, and incorporated herein by reference to, the Registrant's Registration Statement on Form S-1, File No. 333-85494.

++++ Previously filed with the Commission as Exhibits to, and incorporated herein by reference to, the Registrant's Registration Statement on Form S-3, File No. 333-97272.

+++++ Previously filed with the Commission as Exhibits to, and incorporated herein by reference to, the Registrant's Registration Statement on